-The Designated Safeguarding Lead of each school will provide a half-termly update to the LAB (Local Advisory Board) on matters of safeguarding and child protection as part of the School Evaluation Form (SEF).
+The Designated Safeguarding Lead of each school will provide a half-termly update to the SAB (School Advisory Board) on matters of safeguarding and child protection as part of the School Evaluation Form (SEF).

-At the end of each academic year, each school's DSL will complete NSPCC audit and submit the results to the LAB and CEO.
+At the end of each academic year, each school's DSL will complete NSPCC audit and submit the results to the SAB and SID:CS.

-- The CEO will submit a summary of the audits' findings to the Trust as part of her report in the summer term. - Where issues raised from the audit are minimal, they will either be rectified immediately or actions included in the School Improvement Plan.

-Where issues are more significant, an urgent recovery plan will be agreed with the Director Of Inclusion and Safeguarding and CEO and submitted separately to the LAB.
+- The SID:CS/CEO will submit a summary of the audits' findings to the Trust as part of their report in the summer term. - Where issues raised from the audit are minimal, they will either be rectified immediately, or actions included in the School Improvement Plan. - Where issues are more significant, an urgent recovery plan will be agreed with the School Improvement Director: Culture and Safeguarding and EDE and submitted separately to the SAB.
 The Trust Board will also be informed.